Rnajm/Rnajm/README.md

 - 👋 Hi, I’m Raza
 - 👀 I’m interested in Software Development working with Data.
-- 🌱 I’m currently learning Python, C# and few other things.
+- 🌱 I’m currently learning SQL, Tableau and AWS.

 <!---
 Rnajm/Rnajm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.